open-telemetry/oteps/text/0042-separate-context-propagation.md

 Baggage values, on the other hand, are explicitly added in order to be accessed by downstream by other application code.
 Therefore, Baggage Context must be readable, and reliably propagated in-band in order to accomplish this goal.

-There may be cases where a key-value pair is propagated as TagMap for observability and as a Baggage for application specific use.
+There may be cases where a key-value pair is propagated as a Correlation for observability and as a Baggage item for application-specific use.
 AB testing is one example of such use case.
-There is potential duplication here at call site where a pair is created and also at propagation.
+This would result in extra overhead, as the same key-value pair would be present in two separate headers.

 Solving this issue is not worth having semantic confusion with dual purpose.
-However, because all observability functions take the complete context as input, it may still be possible to use baggage values as labels.
+However, because all observability functions take the complete context as input – and baggage is not sampled – it may still be possible to use baggage values as labels for observability.

 ## What about complex propagation behavior?